Futuramistic/CIL2022/README.md

 | UNet Exp  |     0.999         |          1         |
 | Submission ensemble  |     0.998         |           1        |

-Our model '<insert-name>' Achieved an F1-Score of <insert-score> on the Kaggle competition, granting us the `x'th` position on the Leaderboard.
+Our ensemble of Lawin models extensively pretrained on the scraped dataset and fine-tuned on the original dataset ("original_split_1", "original_split_2", "original_split_3") achieved an F1-Score of `0.93737` on the Kaggle competition, granting us the `3rd` position on the Leaderboard.

 ## References